Language Scent: Exploring Cross-Language Information Navigation: : Language-Scent-Guided Navigation

-The side panel (Figure \ref{fig:sysVis}) helps users understand and refine their mental model of multilingual information spaces, by allowing them to view and analyze their search activity, organized by language use.
+\sys{} helps users \rev{examine and refine their past language subspace navigation decisions}, by allowing them to view and analyze their search activity (Figure \ref{fig:sysVis}). \rev{This gives users a bird's-eye view of their decisions and outcomes across a session, helping them gauge whether their language choices were paying off.}